skinet-web/-rock-paper-scrissors/README.md

 Lesson link: https://www.theodinproject.com/lessons/foundations-rock-paper-scissors

-I am not really proud of how it looks, but at least the functionality is there and is working.
+I am not proud of how it looks, but at least the functionality is there and is working.

 By completing the Rock-Paper-Scissors project from The Odin Project, I have learned the following skills: